dotnet/training-tutorials/content/asp.net/getting-started/lesson-01.md

 ## Create a New Console Application

+In this lesson, you'll create a new ASP.NET Core web app from a standard .NET Core console application.
+Along the way, you'll work with a few command line tools and some files that may be new to you.
+For now, just follow along.
+You'll learn more about how these things work in subsequent lessons.

 Open a command prompt and create a new folder for your first ASP.NET Core application.
 Navigate to that folder and type:

     > dotnet new